-The Grupo de Información en Reproducción Elegida (GIRE – Information Group on Reproductive Choice) was founded in 1992.
-GIRE’s initial goal was to disseminate scientific, objective and secular information on abortion in Mexico to position it as a public health and social justice issue.
+Grupo de Información en Reproducción Elegida (GIRE – Information Group on Reproductive Choice) was founded in 1992 with the goal of disseminating scientific, objective and secular information on abortion as a public health and social justice issue in Mexico.

-For the last 25 years, GIRE has established itself as a leading reproductive rights organization.
-Since 2011, in addition to abortion, GIRE has worked to put priority issues such as contraception, obstetric violence, maternal mortality, assisted reproduction and work-life balance at the forefront of the debate, from a perspective that takes women’s human rights into account.
+In 1992 GIRE established itself as a leading reproductive justice organization.
+In addition to our work on abortion, in 2011 GIRE began positioning multiple reproductive justice issues such as contraception, obstetric violence, maternal mortality, assisted reproduction and work-life balance in the public debate.

-GIRE’s work has been formally recognized by various awards.
-Important to note among them are the 2004 C. Lalor Burdick Prize awarded by the National Abortion Federation, the 2007 Hermila Galindo Prize awarded by the Mexico City Human Rights Commission, and the 2017 Gilberto Bosques human rights prize awarded by the French and German embassies in Mexico.
+GIRE’s work has received multiple awards.
+Among them are the 2004 C. Lalor Burdick Prize awarded by the National Abortion Federation, the 2007 Hermila Galindo Prize awarded by the Mexico City Human Rights Commission, and the 2017 Gilberto Bosques human rights prize awarded by the French and German embassies in Mexico.

 In 1992 five women recognized the need to position abortion as a public health and social justice issue in Mexico, employing bioethical, social and legal arguments.
 They founded the Grupo de Información en Reproducción Elegida (GIRE – Information Group on Reproductive Choice).